ritchieng/apptainer-recipes/README.md

 ```

 ## Questions
 For questions, please raise an issue.
-This is actively maintained by [Ritchie Ng](https://github.com/ritchieng).
+This is maintained by [Ritchie Ng](https://github.com/ritchieng).